 Ready in 30 minutes

-Salmon can be paired with Chardonnay, Pinot Noir, and Sauvignon Blanc.
+Pinot Noir, Alcoholic Drink, and White Wine are my top picks for Salmon.
 To decide on white or red, you should consider your seasoning and sauces.
 Chardonnay is a great friend to buttery, creamy dishes, while sauvignon blanc can complement herb or citrus-centric dishes.
 A light-bodied, low-tannin red such as the pinot noir goes great with broiled or grilled salmon.
-One wine you could try is Raymond Reserve Selection Chardonnay.
-It has 4.4 out of 5 stars and a bottle costs about 18 dollars.
+You could try The Donum Estate Russian River Valley Pinot Noir.
+Reviewers quite like it with a 4.9 out of 5 star rating and a price of about 67 dollars per bottle.

 » Get this wine on Wine.com